Market Outlook

 higher

-MFC Red and Yellow Potato supplies are tightening.
-Prices are expected to climb.
+MFC Red and Yellow Potato supplies are tightening; the market is rising.

 Idaho

-• MFC Red and Yellow Potatoes will ship through July; volume is low
+• MFC Red and Yellow Potatoes will ship through July

 • New crop stocks will become available in late August